meker12/commerce-channels.en/help/channel-manager/return-refund-orders.md

 ## View refund information for an RMA

-You can view information about return requests and refund processing from the [!DNL Returns] dashboard.
+You can view information about return requests and refund processing from the [!UICONTROL Returns] dashboard.

 1. Open the Returns dashboard for your sales channel store.